hm-lang/core/proposals/README.md

 Lines can be continued at a +2 indent from the originating line, though there are some special rules here when parentheses are involved.
 If an open parenthesis is encountered at the end of the line, and the next lines are only at +1 indent, then we assume an array is being constructed.
-If any `:` or `;` are encountered in what otherwise might be a line-continued array, we assume we're creating an object/map.
+If `:` is encountered in what otherwise might be a line-continued array, we assume we're creating an map.
 If the line after an open parenthesis is at +2 indent, then we assume we are just continuing the line and not creating an array.
 Note that operators besides parentheses *are ignored* for determining the indent, so typical practice is to tab to the operator then tab to the number/symbol you need for